WebReflection/devpro.it/javascript/JSL_V2.md

 Fun times this one, it was during IE5 or greater era, when Firefox was the coolest browser in town, and `@cc_on` conditional coments were making IE features detection way easier than today.

-`undefined` in this days, was literally node defined.
+`undefined` in these days, was literally node defined.

 - - -